Eating Tide Pods is a silly and dangerous internet challenge

 After people went on the internet and started challenging one another to eat them, however, the American Association of Poison Control Centers saw an increase of calls for help after people ingested them.

-Some viral, silly internet challenges could be encouraged to support a good cause, but the implications of the recent internet challenge involving Tide detergent pods has led to deaths and calls for legislation.
+Some viral, silly internet challenges could be encouraged to support a good cause, but the implications of the recent internet challenge involving Tide detergent pods have led to deaths and calls for legislation.

 “It’s one thing to do the Ice Bucket Challenge where you just dump water on your head and donate money.
 It’s another to put a poisonous substance in your mouth, something that can cause illness or death,” said Adam Earnheardt, chairman of Youngstown State University’s Department of Communication.